-This is the most general classification of earthwork excavation.
-Roadway excavation consists of the excavation and the utilization or disposal of all materials necessary for the construction of the roadway, ditches, channel changes, etc., except for removal of existing pavement as defined in Standard Specifications Section 110.
+Regular excavation is the most general classification of earthwork excavation.
+Regular excavation consists of the excavation and the utilization or disposal of all materials necessary for the construction of the roadway, ditches, channel changes, etc., except for removal of existing pavement as defined in Standard Specifications Section 110.
 When Lateral Ditch or Channel excavation pay items are not called for in the plans, the total quantity of all excavation must be paid for as Regular Excavation.
-Roadway Excavation consists of the net volume of material excavated between the original ground line (natural topography) or finished grading template of an existing roadbed, as applicable, and the finished grading template of new pavement.